willhoup/willhoup.com/pages/blog/setting-up-blog.md

 Ah ha, besides some ephemeral `tagName` errors during development, we're mostly there.
 These pages can live in harmony.

 But I keep thinking there's got to be a better way to do this – maybe my googling for solutions wasn't strong enough.
 Regardless, we'll see how well this goes and if I come back to make it worth it, haha.
+You can see the code here: https://github.com/willhoup/willhoup.com.